Stomar21/VSD-Beginner-Physical-Design-workshop/README.md

  ### Post Route Sta log
  ![pic33](https://user-images.githubusercontent.com/73484928/100149878-d364d300-2ec4-11eb-8236-be58437b3e67.PNG)

- ####  we can see the reduction in maximum clock frequency of 20Mhz after post Routing( because of the RC parasitics) .
+ ####  we could see the reduction in maximum clock frequency of 20Mhz after post Routing( because of the RC parasitics) .

  ## SPEF representation :